 New Masters (MA) Pathway in Music & Science in 2021

-We are currently planning a revision to the Masters (MA in Music) curriculum that will include a Music & Science pathway from Autumn 2021, with specialised training opportunities in empirical music research.
+From Autumn 2021, Durham’s Taught Masters (MA) in Music will include a Music & Science specialism, with targeted training opportunities in empirical music research.
+Students in this programme will enrol in a subject-specific module (Advanced Topics in Music & Science) in addition to receiving general core research methods training, to ensure a well-rounded educational experience.
+Students will also complete an independent dissertation on a topic of their choice that employs a scientific approach to study music (e.g., psychological experiment, interview or observational study, corpus analysis), under the supervision of one of our internationally-renowned academic teaching staff.
 Indicative lecture topics will include (but not be limited to): emotional responses to music, musical memory, the psychology and physiology of music performance, cross-cultural music perception and cognition, and applications of music and science research.
-Topics will be chosen to reflect the research expertise of the academic teaching staff, in order to facilitate research-led teaching and opportunities for students to collaborate on ongoing, world-leading research projects.
-The MA pathway will also focus on developing advanced practical skills for conducting music and science research.
+Lecture topics are chosen to reflect the research expertise of the academic teaching staff, in order to facilitate research-led teaching and opportunities for students to collaborate on ongoing, world-leading research projects.
+The programme will also include lectures/seminars focused on developing advanced practical skills for conducting music and science research.
 Indicative methodological topics include (but will not be limited to): experimental design, qualitative analysis, inferential quantitative statistics, and computational modelling techniques.
 These techniques will be taught with an emphasis on developing students’ skills in coding/programming and conducting high-quality, reproducible and transparent research.
-More details on the MA in Music & Science pathway will be available in mid-2020.

 “My PhD experience at Durham university has been a great one so far.
 I feel extremely lucky to have the opportunity to learn from expert researchers in the field of music psychology.
 My supervisors have been extremely supportive, and constantly challenge me to better develop my research and advance in my area of study.
 Having regular lab meetings allows me to keep in contact with staff members and other PhD candidates, creating a close-knit group of researchers that support and educate each other.
 Durham is a lovely quaint city, and with its majestic Cathedral and spectacular views it is the perfect backdrop for the ultimate PhD experience.”